prateekj480/quiz-app/README.md

 # quiz-app

-A fun little quiz app qith some animations and mainly focused on radio input tag of html.
+A fun little quiz app with some animations and mainly focused on radio input tag of html.